igruk/gif-bot/README.md

 ## How It Works

-First, when a user presses the /start command the bot sends a greeting message.
+First, when a user presses the 'start' command the bot sends a greeting message.

 When a user sends a GIF with a meme, the bot saves it to disk in the MP4 format, splits it into frames using **OpenCV**, and then saves the non-identical frames to a folder.
 The similarity between images is checked using the **Scikit-Image** library.